Abdias1998/feexpay-react-sdk/README.md

 buttonStyles: Sets of css properties to customize the start button.
 By example: buttonStyles={{ backgroundColor: "red", color: "black", borderRadius: "25px", width: '25%' }}.

+buttonClass (string): Sets of css class name to customize the start button.
+By example: buttonClass={'mt-4 text-center'}.

 You can get the shop's id and token API in your account FeexPay in Developer Menu.
-You won't need to define both callback and callback_url
+You won't need to define both callback and callback_url.